Qazeer/artefacts.help/pages/windows/ual.md

     accounts of domain-joined computers also authenticate on `AD DS`.

-Each entry in the `CLIENTS` table is composed of a unique set of a Windows Server role, a client's domain / username, and a source `IP` address.
+Each entry in the `CLIENTS` table is composed of a unique set of a Windows Server role, a client's domain/username, and a source `IP` address.

 The `DNS` table of the aforementioned database files contain information about `DNS` resolutions: hostname, associated `IP` address, and timestamp of last